mralamdari/Python-Projects/README.md

 # Robotics-in-Python
 #### This repository,
-there are some use full functions for robotics, like; Forward Synematic, Transforms, Rotations and Trajectory.
+there are some the usefull functions for robotics, like; Forward Synematic, Transforms, Rotations and Trajectory.